-To learn how to become a highly qualified medical assistant job in Connecticut, follow these steps:
+To learn how to become a highly qualified medical assistant in Connecticut, follow these steps:

-Although the Connecticut Department of Public Health has not drawn up a scope of practice document for medical assistants practicing in the state, they do have regulations about what can and cannot be performed by unlicensed health professionals such as medical assistants.
+Although the Connecticut Department of Public Health has not drawn up a scope of practice document for medical assistants practicing in the state, they do have regulations about what tasks can and cannot be performed by unlicensed health professionals like medical assistants.
 Under Connecticut law, medical assistants, as unlicensed health professionals, may NOT:

 - Administer medications